Get yours HERE

 Start by painting your piece however you like.
-In this case I took an old wheelback chair and painted it in Miss Mustard Seed Milk paint Eulalie's Sky as the base colour and Marzipan as the top colour.
-I used Miss Mustard Seed Furniture Wax as the resist between the layers to give a 2 tone vintage feel to the piece.
-(I will do a full tutorial on this too at some point!!)
+In this case I took an old wheelback chair and painted it in 2 colours of Milk Paint I used Furniture Wax as the resist between the layers to give a 2 tone vintage feel to the piece.
+If your paint is Annie Sloan Chalk Paint or milk paint it will need sealing with 2 coats of clear lacquer before doing the transfer.
+If using Harmony Mineral Paint you can skip this step.

 Here it is all painted and sanded smooth.

-Place you print face down onto the Gel and use a brayer or similar to flatten the image and make sure no air bubbles remain.
+Place you print face down onto the Gel and use a brayer or soft cloth to flatten the image and make sure no air bubbles remain.
 Once you are happy its well adhered leave it to dry for 8-12 hours.

 Once you are sure everything is dry get a cotton cloth and dampen it.
 Press it into the print until you can see the image underneath coming through .

-Gently start rubbing the dampened paper with your finger you will need to keep doing this until no white remains.
+Gently start rubbing the dampened paper with your finger or the cloth.
+Start gently and remove the top layer.
+Let it dry and repeat, you will need to keep doing this until no white remains.
 Don't worry if some of the image comes away in places this adds to the vintage feel of things.